laraharrow/csvNormalization/README.md

 	python CSV.py < stdin.csv > stdout.csv
 ```

+Where:

+> CSV.py is the file that contains my Python code
-Where stdin.csv is the file you are passing as input and stdout is the file that will contain the output
+> stdin.csv is the file you are passing as input
+> stdout.csv is the file that will contain the output (you can pass a existent file or just a file name and the program creates a new file on the directure to store the output)

 ## Disclosure: